 Under Remuneration and Nomination Committee policy, employment contracts are entered into with each of the executives who is considered to be KMP.
 Under the terms of the contracts, remuneration is reviewed at least annually.
 The employment contracts of KMPs include a termination clause whereby a party can terminate the agreement on notice.
-Such notice may vary between 4 weeks and 6 months.
-Under the terms of each contract, payment in lieu can be made by Kazia to substitute the notice period.
-Kazia may terminate the contracts at any time without cause if serious misconduct has occurred.
-In the event that employment is terminated for cause, no severance pay or other benefits are payable by Kazia.
+Notice required is 6 months.
+Under the terms of each contract, payment in lieu can be made by the consolidated entity to substitute the notice period.
+The consolidated entity may terminate the contracts at any time without cause if serious misconduct has occurred.
+In the event that employment is terminated for cause, no severance pay or other benefits are payable by the consolidated entity.